AMLX Investors Have Opportunity to Lead Amylyx Pharmaceuticals, Inc. Securities Fraud Lawsuit

-LOS ANGELES, March 18, 2024 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Amylyx Pharmaceuticals, Inc. ("Amylyx" or the "Company") (NASDAQ: AMLX).
+LOS ANGELES, March 21, 2024 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Amylyx Pharmaceuticals, Inc. ("Amylyx" or the "Company") (NASDAQ: AMLX).

 Class Period: November 11, 2022 – November 8, 2023